Theonewhomadethings/Theonewhomadethings/README.md

 -----------------------------------
 ## About me 👋

 I am a 3rd year Physics student currently pursuing a BSc at Royal Holloway.
 I love both reserach and working in the industry so I am going to do both!.
-Aiming to get some work experience and a masters either in mathematical physics or machine learning.
+Aiming to get some work experience and a masters either in mathematical physics or machine learning / robotics.

 I am an enthusiastic problem solver with a curious mind.
 I am passionate about; AI, Engineering and Quantitative trading as well as many other things!